 Applications are available by phone and email request, or can be downloaded below.
 Please print off the form and ensure it is signed, then return it together with your bank details, supporting documentation and original tax invoice via email to email@example.com or via mail to PO Box 2142 Rockingham DC WA 6967.

-There are many places where you can purchase assistive equipment or receive advice about where to purchase it from, including the Independent Living Centre and Technology Assisting Disability WA (TADWA).
+There are many places where you can purchase assistive equipment or receive advice about where to purchase it from, including the Independent Living Centre and Technology for Ageing and Disability WA (TADWA).

 The City does not recommend any supplier for installation.
 Local safety/security device suppliers/installers can be found in the Local Link (RMK Directory) or local newspapers.
-For the purchase of assistive equipment or advice about purchasing, contact the Independent Living Centre, Technology Assisting Disability WA (TADWA), or you can source other information online.
+For the purchase of assistive equipment or advice about purchasing, contact Indigo, Technology for Ageing and Disability WA (TADWA), or you can source other information online.

 For more information about the Subsidy Scheme contact us via email on email@example.com or phone 9528 0333.